jassi-lall/send-email/README.md

 Tweak the script using your gmail credentials. **See best practice for storing credentials below:**

 ### Storing credentials - best practice
-**DO NOT** store credentials in the source or anywhere in the source tree.
+DO NOT store credentials in the source or anywhere in the source tree.
 The best way to store credentials is as an environment variable.
-To access enviornment variables within a python script use `os.environ['name']`.
+To access enviornment variables within a python script use `os.getenv('name')`.
 Similar to how you would access the PATH environment variable.
-If you really wish to store the credentials do it outside the source tree to avoid accidental leaks - e.g. accidentally pushing to GitHub
+If you really wish to store the credentials do it outside the source tree to avoid accidental leaks - e.g. accidentally pushing to GitHub.